 Plus the gardens that belonged to Grand Dukes, and now are open to the public – Giardino Bardini, Giardino di Boboli and Giardino delle Rose (for free) – some of the many gardens.
 Plus, Giardino dell’Iris, as the emblem of Florence is the iris.

-The food “on the go” in Firenze is Lampredotto sandwich.
+The food on the go is Lampredotto sandwich.
 The most famous place, judging by the long queue – seems to be Oltrarno’s ‘l Trippaio di San Frediano.
 Even though the Florentine steak is the most famous dish to be tried while here.

 For Gelato, I only went with tips from locals at Edoardo – Il gelato biologico, near the Duomo, and Gelateria de’ Neri, near Uffizi Gallery.
 But the third one, across the river, was the winner and by far the best one – Gelateria La Carraia, in Santa Croce.
 Ice cream is around two euros for a small cone.
 But why not take two flavors?
 Why not indeed.
 Nocciola et pistaccio, per favore!

-Besides typical tuscan “pici” and “papardele” pasta to take home, I went to Flow Store – for vintage, and EPOCA, for more vintage, including why not, that Furla bag and one day, Ferragamo shoes.
+Besides typical tuscan “pici” and “papardele” pasta to take home, I went to Flow Store – for vintage, and EPOCA, for more vintage, including why not, that Furla bag and one day, Ferragamo or Gucci shoes.
+Milan is a fashion capital, but “Made in Italy” has roots in Florence.

 To do next time – a pasta class in Chianti or Sienna, try the fiorentine steak and spend hours in the Uffizi gallery.